 They are usually used with sensitive equipment such as computers, microwaves, and industrial machinery.

 Using an Inverter with Solar

-There are two main types of setups when using inverters with Solar Panels; Grid-tied and Off-Grid System.
+There are two main types of setups when using inverters with Solar Panels; Grid-tied and Off-Grid systems.

-In a Grid-tied system your Solar power system is working alongside power supplied from your mains power.
-Solar Power is delivered to your home alongside power from from your mains.
+In a Grid-tied system, your Solar power system is working alongside power supplied from your mains power.
+Solar Power is delivered to your home alongside power from your mains.
 If solar power is insufficient power switches back to grid power.
 The inverter constantly feeds power to your mains and the system works alongside your grid power.
-There is minimal interruptions in case of cloudy conditions and increased power demand.
+There are minimal interruptions in case of cloudy conditions and increased power demand.

 An Off-Grid inverter works in a stand-alone system without an external power source.
-In these setups Solar Panels charge a Battery Bank with DC power, the Inverter will convert the power from the Batteries to AC power.
-This inverter will rely on the power from the batteries and if the batteries are depleted or get to hot there may be disruptions in the system.
+In these setups Solar Panels charge a Battery Bank with DC power, the Inverter will convert the power from the batteries to AC power.
+This inverter will rely on the power from the batteries and if the batteries are depleted or get too hot there may be disruptions in the system.